 3.6 Nothing in this Agreement shall affect your ownership of the Background IPR.
 The Foreground IPR shall belong to CITB.

 3.7 You grant us (and will get third parties to do the same) a perpetual, royalty-free, non-exclusive worldwide licence to use the Background IPR so we can use the Foreground IPR.

 3.8 We grant you a perpetual, royalty-free, non-exclusive worldwide licence to use the Foreground IPR.
 You may not sub-license the Foreground IPR.

 3.9 You will have agreements with third parties equivalent to these IPR provisions and will provide us with copies upon request.

 3.10 We own all the new creative content in the outputs/ outcomes and may share this across the industry.

-4.1 Where the Funds are £25,000 or less Payment will be by one upfront payment at the Project’s start unless otherwise stipulated in the covering letter to this Agreement.
+4.1 Where the Funds are £25,000 or less payment terms will be stipulated in the covering letter to this Agreement.

 4.3 We reserve the right during the duration of Project, having given You reasonable notice, to carry out Project visits and telephone interviews in order for us to review and measure the progress of the Project.